mesnage/MSc_project_microbiome/DADA2 PIPELINE.md

 ### DEMULTIPLEX THE FASTQ FILES BASED ON THE READ INDEX #

 All FASTQ files were demultiplexed using QIIME scripts (split_libraries_fastq.py and split_libraries_fastq.py).
 The split_libraries_fastq.py parameters used are recommended by the Earth Microbiome Project (http://www.earthmicrobiome.org/protocols-and-standards/initial-qiime-processing/)

-The following script is used as a loop across directories, each containing the different multiplexed files for a unique sequencing run
+The following script is used as a loop across directories, each containing the different multiplexed files for a unique sequencing run.
+This script can be modified to run into a single folder on a single MiSeq run.

 ```{bash}